openstack/heat/doc/source/template_guide/software_deployment.rst

 ..

-:hotref:`OS::Heat::SwiftSignal` is implemented by creating an Object Storage API temporary URL which is populated with signal data with an HTTP PUT.
+:ref:`OS::Heat::SwiftSignal` is implemented by creating an Object Storage API temporary URL which is populated with signal data with an HTTP PUT.
 The orchestration service will poll this object until the signal data is available.
 Object versioning is used to store multiple signals.